 7.6.5 Handling of dynamic groups through failure detection, verification and fallback

-When detecting failures the MG should operate according to clause 7.4, 7.4.1 and 7.4.2 / [IETF ECN].
+When detecting failures the MG should operate according to clause 7.4, 7.4.1 and 7.4.2 / [IETF RFC 6679].
 This allows the MG to act autonomously to congestion, high packet loss rate and other failures without the need for interaction with a MGC.
 However if the MG determines that the use of ECN should be disabled it should indicate this to the MGC via the ECN failure event (ecnrous/fail) with type set to "USE"; the criteria for the MG to determine this is outside this Recommendation.